JonasBchrt/raw-gnss-fusion/README.md

 ### Notes
 * IMU and lidar have a timeshift of 9.062 s w.r.t. the GNSS.
-* The GNSS driver has a bug, it reported Galileo signals at frquency 1.2276 GHz, which should be at frequency 1.20714 GHz, the center frequency of Galileo's E5b band.
+* The GNSS driver has a bug, it reported Galileo signals at frequency 1.2276 GHz, which should be at frequency 1.20714 GHz, the center frequency of Galileo's E5b band.

 # Results of our method on various datasets